-Tahoe Rim Trail (TRT): Spooner Summit to Snow Valley Peak is a 11.7 mile out and back trail located near Glenbrook, NV that features a lake and is rated as moderate.
+Tahoe Rim Trail (TRT): Spooner Summit to Snow Valley Peak is a 11.7 mile out and back trail located near Glenbrook, Nevada that features a lake and is rated as moderate.
 The trail is primarily used for hiking and mountain biking and is accessible from June until October.
 Dogs are also able to use this trail.

 I only hiked 3 miles towards the snow valley peak and will have to return next time to get all the way there but I really enjoyed this trail.
 Some Carson valley and Lake Tahoe views but mostly trail goes through the forest.